sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

     None
 ```

-So if you want to know how to make it a debug build, you see:
+So if you want to know how to create a debug build, you can look at this information and see:
 ```
 build_type [RelWithDebInfo]    --         Debug, Release,         CMake build type
                                           RelWithDebInfo,
                                           MinSizeRel
 ```
+This is an list spec and the available options are listed.
-which is saying `build_type=Debug` to the spec i.e. `amr-wind build_type=Debug` to get a debug build.
+So adding `build_type=Debug` to the spec i.e. `amr-wind build_type=Debug` will create a debug build.
-If you want to turn on masa, you can add `+masa`.
+If you want to turn on `masa`, you can add `+masa`.
 This will be covered in more detail in the [next section](#reading-and-writing-spack-specs) when specs are discussed.
 For this section it is sufficient to know that `spack info` is the key to knowing what you need to write to customize your builds.